klimesm/GIS_E6010_Project_Course_2025/Group logbook.md

 U-net

-- Ville presented the U-Net approach
+- Matej presented the U-Net approach
   -  The workflow is mainly based on study https://doi.org/10.1080/20964471.2025.2491177

 - Next steps in U-net